flutter/website/src/community/china/index.md

 ### Configure your machine to use a mirror site

-To install or use Flutter in China, use a trustworthy Flutter mirror site.
+To install or use Flutter in China, use a trustworthy Flutter mirror.
 This requires setting two environment variables on your machine.

 _All examples that follow presume that you are using the CFUG mirror._